pranav-ganesh/tp/docs/DeveloperGuide.md

 On the other hand, filtering by `Count` is an additional feature.
 Hence, it is non-compulsory.

-The current design implementation allows users to filter persons quickly and gives the flexibility to further filter the results if they ever want to.
+The current design implementation allows users to filter contacts quickly and gives the flexibility to further filter the results if they ever want to.

 ### \[Proposed\] Undo/redo feature